-■ The directory in which vendor-supplied libraries from Oracle reside.
+• The directory in which vendor-supplied libraries from Oracle reside.
 The location of the directory containing your Oracle client libraries varies, depending on your installation.
 On Windows NT, the Oracle installer places these libraries in your system path.
+The directory name varies based on the operating system and its architecture (32-bit or 64-bit).